simonazy/Object-Oriented-Programming-in-Java/README.md

 * Write code to implement a button and respond to mouse events
 * Describe inheritance relationships used in the course so far
 * Distinguish between interfaces and classes in this hierarchy

+### Week 6
+* Motivate the importance of search
+* Write code to perform a linear search
+* Explain and implement the binary search algorithm
+* Explain why binary search is better than linear search
+* Define sorting
+* Explain why sorting data can be useful
+* Explain and implement the selection sort algorithm
+* Trace code and describe its high-level function
+* Describe alternate algorithms for sorting
+* Use pre-defined Java methods to sort
+* Explain the properties of this built-in sort algorithm
+* Define and use the Comparable interface in Java